ICanBoogie/HTTP/README.md

 $request = Request::from(array('path' => 'path/to/file.html'));
 ```

-Request are dispatched by a dispatcher, which should return a `ICanBoogie\HTTP\Response` object.
+Requests are dispatched by a dispatcher, which should return a [Response](http://icanboogie.org/docs/class-ICanBoogie.HTTP.Response.html) object.
 Requests are usually dispatched simply by invoking them, or by using one of the HTTP methods
 available: